josephWoodland/beer.com/README.md

 - After asking the Creator to try and contact the company, how did they get on?

-        All straight away click on the contact section in the NavBar, within 5 seconds of being asked the question, and read the top section for a few seconds then down to the form with no issues.
+        All immediately clicked on the 'Contact Us' section in the NavBar, within 5 seconds of being asked the question, and read the top section for a few seconds then down to the form with no issues.

 - What device do you normally use to look at websites?

-        All said Laptop or Desktop screens mainly, but do go on social media on their pnones alot.
+        All said laptop or desktop screens mainly, but do go on social media on their pnones a lot.

 ## Testing Checklists

 Testing all links/buttons clicked to have the desired outcome.
-To pass link will have to direct the user to the right page or section, also have interaction on the hover of the cursor.
+To pass, links will have to direct the user to the right page or section, as well as have some interaction with the site by the hoveringthe cursor over the interactive elements/features.

 ### Navbar